Borrowing Against Your 401K: A Loan From Your Future Self

 Because that money is meant for retirement, withdraws are discouraged before you reach age 59 ½.
 If you withdraw money before that age, you will be hit with a 10% penalty.
 There are some exceptions.
 If you are no longer working at age 55, if you are using the money to pay medical expenses, or if you have become disabled for example, you can withdraw the money penalty-free.

 Another way to access that money without the penalty is the subject of this podcast.
 You can borrow money against your 401k without being penalized.

 Why a 401k?

 There are lots of good reasons to invest in a 401k.
-Not many people get a pension any more so a 401k may be their only retirement plan.
+Not many people get a pension anymore so a 401k may be their only retirement plan.
 There is also a low bar to invest in a 401k.
-You’re employer does the work, you just have to opt in.
+Your employer does the work; you just have to opt-in.
 You don’t have to know anything about investing to get started.

 How it Works

 Borrowing against your 401K means, you are borrowing from yourself.
 Unlike borrowing from a bank, the interest you pay, you pay to yourself.
 The amount you borrowed is no longer invested so rather than getting investment gains; your “gain” is the interest you pay back.

 You can borrow up to $50,000 if you have a vested balance of at least $100,000 or 50% of the value, whichever is less.